tusharnankani/interesting/README.md

 - Paradox of Persuasion.
 The most argumentative people rarely persuade anyone.
 The most persuasive people don't argue; they observe, listen, and ask questions.
 Persuasion is an art that requires a paintbrush, not a sledgehammer.
 - Paradox of Wisdom.
 "The more I learn, the more I realize how much I don't know." - Albert Einstein.
 The more you learn, the more you are exposed to the immense unknown.
 - Paradox of Choices.
 The more choices we have, the more difficult it becomes to choose.
 - Paradox of Perfectionism.
 The goal to reach perfectionism, becomes a barrier to reach the goal, or not even start the task at hand.
-The goal should be to iterate continuously, tending towards perefection.
+The goal should be to iterate continuously, tending towards perfection.

 ### pyschology